giovanni-cutri/clustering-experiments/README.md

 # Clustering Experiments
- Some experimentation on cluster analysis using k-means algorithm.
+ Some experimentation on cluster analysis using *k*-means algorithm.

  Currently including clusterization of: